Healthy Chicken Pot Pie Soup: A Homely Classic Made Lighter

 Serving Suggestions & Pairings

 This soup shines on its own, but pairing it with the right sides makes it a complete meal.
-A crisp green salad balances the creamy texture, while whole-grain rolls or multigrain crackers offer a satisfying crunch.
+A crisp green salad balances the creamy texture, while whole-grain rolls or multigrain crackers offer a pleasing crunch.
 For a weekend treat, you could even serve it in bread bowls—just be mindful of the extra carbs if you’re watching your intake.

 Storage, Freezing & Make-Ahead Tips